Aquilatery/awesome-dotnet-core/README.md

   * [Swashbuckle.AspNetCore.Filters](https://github.com/mattfrear/Swashbuckle.AspNetCore.Filters) - A bunch of useful filters for Swashbuckle.AspNetCore.
 * [WebAnchor](https://github.com/mattiasnordqvist/Web-Anchor) - Web Anchor provides type-safe, testable and flexible, runtime-generated access to web resources.
 * [WebAPIContrib for ASP.NET CORE](https://github.com/WebApiContrib/WebAPIContrib.Core) - Community Contributions for ASP.NET Core.

+### Application

+* [Game Portal](https://github.com/Soferity/GamePortal) - Game Portal is a game hub.
+It allows you to have a fun and good time with the various types of games it offers.
+* [Sucrose](https://github.com/Taiizor/Sucrose) - Sucrose is a versatile wallpaper engine that brings life to your desktop with a wide range of interactive wallpapers.

 ### Application Frameworks
 * [ASP.NET Boilerplate](https://github.com/aspnetboilerplate/aspnetboilerplate) - ASP.NET Boilerplate is a general purpose application framework especially designed for new modern web applications.
 It uses already familiar tools and implements best practices around them to provide you a SOLID development experience.